-- Remove all lightbulbs and either clean them or replace them.
+- Remove all light bulbs and either clean them or replace them.
 Nicotine can collect on light bulbs like every place else, and when a bulb is turned on, it can act like an odor diffuser.

 Most air fresheners will only mask the smell temporarily.
 Same with diffusers.

-Please DO NOT USE an “ozone air purifiers” to remove smoking odors.
+Please DO NOT USE an “ozone air purifier” to remove smoking odors.
 According to the EPA (Environmental Protection Agency) a government agency, their claims are based upon junk science.
 Read more about ozone air cleaners or purifiers.

 From the EPA site: